[This post was originally published on 21st Aug 2020. It has been updated on 30th Sep 2022.]

 Introduction to Salesforce email templates

 In simplest terms, a Salesforce email template provides a predefined structure for email messages.
-Email marketers can use empty templates, or add content to a particular template with predefined areas for customization.
-They can build a template with the brand’s logo at the top, contact information at the bottom, and empty content blocks in the center that can be easily customized.
+Email marketers can use empty SFMC templates, or add content to a particular template with predefined areas for customization.
+They can build Salesforce marketing cloud email templates with the brand’s logo at the top, contact information at the bottom, and empty content blocks in the center that can be easily customized.

 Now, when building a reusable email template in SFMC, email marketers and their development team will find it useful to first visualize the design areas as ‘layers’ that stack on top of each other.